woj-tek/petozoltan.github.io/_drafts/clean-code-training-outline.md

 #### Code Smell

-* The feeling that something is not yet good with the code -the code is "not clean"
+* The feeling that something is not yet good with the code

 #### Issues